alloba/book-of-hours-notes/Book Of Hours/books/Sunset Passages.md

 ### Partial Study Description
 I'm Reading...

-The Church revered the [[Sun-In-Splendour]] before it was divided -but even while it was still whole, its later selves were recognised as its Names.
+The Church revered [[The Sun-In-Splendour]] before it was divided -but even while it was still whole, its later selves were recognised as its Names.
 The [[Madrugad]], of course, presided over death and the passage into the House.
 ### Study Complete Description
 I've Read...